-Edward Daly was bishop of Derry from 1974 to 1993.
+Edward Daly was Bishop of Derry from 1974 to 1993.
 Before then he had been a curate in the Bogside during some of the most turbulent and dramatic years of the Northern Troubles.
-In this book he tells the story of the years before he was appointed bishop of Derry.
+This is the fascinating account of those years before he became bishop.

-He recalls his childhood in Belleek, County Fermanagh during World War 2, his years as a reluctant boarder in St Columb's College in Derry and his studies for the priesthood in the Irish College in Rome.
-He describes the experience of his first years of priesthood in Castlederg in Co Tyrone.
+He recalls his childhood in Belleek, Co.
+Fermanagh during World War II, his years as a reluctant boarder in St Columb's College in Derry, and his studies for the priesthood in the Irish College in Rome.

-In 1962, he was appointed as curate in St Eugene's Cathedral in Derry and the area of the parish allocated to him incorporated the Bogside.
-On his first day there, a little boy greeted him with the question 'Hi Mister, are you a Priest?' thus the title of this book.
 He was horrified by the conditions in which many people were forced to live.
-During his time in Derry, he took part in the Civil Rights Marches; he had first hand experience of the Battle of the Bogside in 1969, the early years of the Troubles, internment, the events of Bloody Sunday 1972 and Operation Motorman.
-In this publication, he describes those experiences as he saw them and the personal impact that those events had on him.
+During his time in Derry, he took part in the Civil Rights Marches; he had first-hand experience of the Battle of the Bogside in 1969, the early years of the Troubles, internment, the events of Bloody Sunday and Operation Motorman in 1972.
+In this book, he describes those experiences as he saw them and the personal impact that those events had on him.

-But there is much more in this book.
+But there is much more here.
 Edward Daly was deeply involved in the theatrical and entertainment life of Derry in the Sixties.
 He was ordained a few years before the Second Vatican Council and he recalls the challenges and opportunities that the Council posed to his ministry and life as a priest.

-After twelve years as curate in Derry, he went to work with RTÉ in Dublin as a Religious Adviser.
+After twelve years as curate in Derry, he went to work with RTE in Dublin as a Religious Adviser.
 During his time there, he was appointed as Bishop of Derry.
-This book offers a fascinating glimpse into the manner in which the Vatican appoints an Irish bishop.